 Although the figures make for grim reading, we can reduce the number of badgers killed on Berkshire’s roads each year.
-Mitigation measures are possible, such as including tunnels when new roads are built, the introduction of ‘green bridges’ across roads, the installation of road-side reflectors and the siting of wildlife hazard signs.
+Mitigation measures are possible, such as encouraging people to drive more slowly, including tunnels and 'green bridges' when new roads are built and the siting of wildlife hazard signs.

 What you can do:

 please slow down when driving at night and encourage your friends to do likewise.
 See the 'Give Badgers a Brake!' video at the bottom of the page, courtesy of The Badger Trust;

 if you see a dead badger, report it to us with as accurate a location as you can.
 A National Grid Reference is ideal;

 if you notice that the dead badger has very large teats, please tell us immediately.
 This is most likely to be between January and July and may be a lactating sow feeding cubs.
 Another sow in the home sett is unlikely to take over these duties;

 if the badger is injured, please call for help immediately so that a rescue can be attempted .
 Please do not seek to rescue a wounded badger yourself, even if it appears unconscious; it may come round in the warmth of your car!

 What we can do:

 we’ll move dead badgers out of sight, if possible, to give them dignity in death and to avoid advertising the possible location of a sett - not everyone loves badgers as we do;